Occupational English Test

-OET (previously known as Occupational English Test) is an English language test that assesses the English language proficiency of overseas-trained healthcare professionals seeking to register and practise in an English-speaking environment.
+The Occupational English Test (short OET) is an English language test, designed test to assesses the English language proficiency of international healthcare professionals seeking to work in an English-speaking environment.

-The test is recognised by organisations around the world, including for migration and licensing in Australia, New Zealand, Ireland, the USA and the UK.

 History

-OET was designed in the late 1980s by Professor Tim McNamara, under the guidance of the Australian National Office for Overseas Skills Recognition (NOOSR), which administered the test at that time.
-The test has been researched and developed continuously since then to ensure that it has kept up with current theory and practice in language assessment.
-This work has been done by the University of Melbourne's Language Testing Research Centre and by Cambridge Assessment English.
+The OET was designed in the late 1980s by Professor Tim McNamara, under the guidance of the Australian National Office for Overseas Skills Recognition (NOOSR), which administered the test at that time.
+In the following years, the test has been updated by the University of Melbourne's Language Testing Research Centre and by Cambridge Assessment English.

-Since March 2013 the test has been owned by Cambridge Boxhill Language Assessment Unit Trust (CBLA), a joint venture between Cambridge Assessment English (Aus) and Box Hill Institute.
+Since March 2013 the test is run by Cambridge Assessment English and Box Hill Institute.

-Recognition

-OET is recognised by regulatory healthcare boards and councils in countries around the world, including Australia, New Zealand, United Kingdom, United States,Canada, Ireland, Dubai, Singapore, Namibia and Ukraine.
-Many organisations, including hospitals, universities and colleges, are using OET as proof of a candidate's ability to communicate effectively in a demanding healthcare environment.
-In addition, OET is recognised by the Australian Department of Home Affairs, Immigration New Zealand, UK Visas and Immigration and some US states for visa categories where an English test may be required.

-Each recognising organisation determines the score they require to ensure that candidates meet the language competency standards to function in their profession.
+Conduct